lowercase-app/django-taxtea/docs/usage/stripe-integration.rst

 Update Subscription
 --------------------

-First, we're going to have to make sure that we have a `Tax Rate Object <https://stripe.com/docs/api/tax_rates/object>`_ in Stripe for this Zip Code.
+Before we update a subscription, we need to make sure that we have a `Tax Rate Object <https://stripe.com/docs/api/tax_rates/object>`_ in Stripe for this Zip Code.

 .. code-block:: Python

     import stripe
-    # You can get tax rates from stripe 100 at a time.
+    # You can get tax rates from stripe in batches of 100.
 You'll
     # need to traverse the returned objects to see if any have a
     # description equal to the Zip Code you're working with above.

-    # Would look something like this...
+    # Will look something like this...
     tax_rates = stripe.TaxRate.list(limit=100, active=True)
     match = False
     for tax_rate in tax_rates.data: